Virginia Company: History

+The Plymouth Company

-1606 a ruling council in London composed of major shareholders in the enterprise.
+In 1606, a ruling council was held in London composed of major shareholders in the enterprise.
 The members were nominated by the company and appointed by James.
 The council in England then directed the settlers to appoint their own local council, which proved ineffective.
 The council had to obtain approval from London for expenditures and laws, and limited the enterprise to 100 square miles.

 The Charter of 1606 did not mention a Virginia Company or a Plymouth Company; these names were applied somewhat later to the overall enterprise.
 The Charter of 1609 stipulates two distinct companies:

-that they should devide themselves into two colonies, the one consistinge of divers Knights, gentlemen, merchaunts and others of our cittie of London, called the First Collonie; and the other of sondrie Knights, gentlemen and others of the cities of Bristoll, Exeter, the towne of Plymouth, and other places, called the Second Collonie.
+that they should divide themselves into two colonies, the one consisting of divers Knights, gentlemen, merchants and others of our cittie of London, called the First Collonie; and the other of sondrie Knights, gentlemen and others of the cities of Bristol, Exeter, the town of Plymouth, and other places, called the Second Collonie.

 By the terms of the charter, the London Company was permitted to establish a colony of 100 miles square between latitudes 34° and 41° N, approximately between Cape Fear and Long Island Sound.
 It also owned a large portion of inland Canada.
-The company established the Jamestown Settlement on 14 May 1607, about 40 miles inland along the James River, a major tributary of the Chesapeake Bay in Virginia.
-In 1620, George Calvert asked James for a charter for English Catholics to add the territory of the Plymouth Company.
+The company established the Jamestown Settlement in present-day Jamestown, Virginia on 14 May 1607, about 40 miles inland along the James River, a major tributary of the Chesapeake Bay in present-day Virginia.
+In 1620, George Calvert asked James for a charter for English Catholics, so the territory could be added to the Plymouth Company.

 The Plymouth Company was permitted to establish settlements between latitudes 38° and 45° N, roughly between the upper reaches of the Chesapeake Bay and the U.S.-Canada border.
 On 13 August 1607, the Plymouth Company established the Popham Colony along the Kennebec River in Maine.
 However, it was abandoned after about a year and the Plymouth Company became inactive.
 A successor company eventually established a permanent settlement in 1620 when the Pilgrims arrived in Plymouth, Massachusetts, aboard the Mayflower.